CrimeIsDown/crimeisdown/README.md

 Various releases of this website and the tools under it will make use of the [Semantic Versioning guidelines.](http://semver.org/) There may be some errors in protocol, but generally we try to adhere to this.

 Releases should be numbered with the format of `<major>.<minor>.<patch>`.
 What is defined as a "major", "minor", or "patch" release has yet to be decided.

+### 1.1.0

+* Finished Tumblr theme, some design changes to main website

+### 1.0.0

+* Finished multi-page website, more multimedia and tools

 ### 0.1.0